-How Best to Repair Credit Score After Foreclosure Repo and Default
+How Best to Repair Your Credit Score After Foreclosure, Repossession, and Default

 Hi Michael, I recently decided I was going to tackle my husbands bad credit myself.
 Unfortunately, like so many, I do not have the best idea where to begin.
 Below is a breakdown of the situation I am trying to resolve as a DIY-er.
 Anxious to hear your thoughts.

 Background: Lost job due to sudden company wide lay offs.
 Was the only income for our family at the time.
 The lay off caused a relocation, which in turn felt like starting from square one.
 We now have a two income household, which we hope will allow us the flexability to rebuild.
 Because my husband was the only one working at the time everything financed was in his name, only.
 We currently have everything that requires financing in my name...